Code-Institute-Submissions/return-my-coffee/README.md

 - Difficulty buttons

-  - Allows the users to choice a difficulty setting for each game.
+  - Allows the users to choose a difficulty setting for each game.

   - Gives users greater control in regards to how *they want to* play the game.